mcgregol/vivianControlCenter/README.md

 # vivtoolFetch
-A graphic user interface to easily transfer data from Viiiiva heart rate monitor.
+A graphic user interface to easily transfer data from Viiiiva heart rate monitor to MacBook.